chariotsolutions/phonegap-nfc/README.md

 NFC
 ===========

-> The nfc object provides access to the devices's NFC sensor.
+> The nfc object provides access to the device's NFC sensor.

 Methods
 -------